konsoletyper/teavm-site/_docs/intro/getting-started.md

 Deploy this `war` in Tomcat or another container, or simply unzip it and open the `index.html` page.

-## Using Flavour framework
+## Using the Flavour framework

-Another option is to use Flavour, you should specify another archetype:
+Another option is to use Flavour by using another archetype:

 ```bash
 mvn archetype:generate \